RomainPastureau/Krajjat/README.md

 ### Pre-processing
 The pre-processing functions allow to:
-* Automatically correct rapid artifacts in the recordings (jumps and twitches of joints placement).
+* Automatically correct fast artifacts in the recordings (jumps and twitches of joints placement).
 * Re-reference all the positions according to a specific joint.
 * Trimming a motion sequence to the duration of an audio file, or to a defined duration.
 * Resampling a motion sequence to a target frequency.